dy/piezo/docs/r&d.md

       ~+ it's private in a way
     + literally means "placeholder", for "placeholder" variable
     + we don't have special designation for lowdash otherwise
+    - HARD to scan - it doesn't look like id, compared to `#`
   * ~~`list |> ^ * 2`~~
     - conflicts with `^` for return `list |> ^>2?^^^:^^;`
     + compatible with js proposal; compatible with makefile;